Endocarditis caused by Bartonella

 Bartonella endocarditis will be reviewed here.
 Other aspects of Bartonella infection are discussed separately.
 (See "Microbiology, epidemiology, clinical manifestations, and diagnosis of cat scratch disease" and "Epidemiology and clinical manifestations of Bartonella infections in HIV-infected patients" and "Clinical features, diagnosis, and treatment of Bartonella quintana infections" and "South American bartonellosis: Oroya fever and verruga peruana".)

 Patients with Bartonella endocarditis have clinical manifestations similar to other patients with subacute bacterial endocarditis as described by the Duke criteria (table 1 and table 2) .
-Affected patients typically present with subacute, nonspecific symptoms including fever, fatigue, weakness, and weight loss.
-In addition, most patients have evidence of a murmur on cardiac auscultation.
-(See "Clinical manifestations and evaluation of adults with suspected native valve endocarditis".)
+The epidemiologic features of patients with documented Bartonella endocarditis are described above.
+(See 'Epidemiology' above.)

 - Spach DH, Callis KP, Paauw DS, et al. Endocarditis caused by Rochalimaea quintana in a patient infected with human immunodeficiency virus.
 J Clin Microbiol 1993; 31:692.